CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 When an intersection test is run between a ray and a scene primitive, the primitive's transformation is recalculated to accomodate the translation from the initial position calculated from the ray's timestamp and the primitive's SPEED.

-Motion blur does not add samples like anti-aliasing and depth of field do, so it should not cause orders of magnitude performance loss per iteration.
+Although the additional recomputation in intersection testing causes a slight performance hit compared to stationary rendering, motion blur does not add samples like anti-aliasing and depth of field do, so it should not cause orders of magnitude performance loss per iteration.
 However, it may increase noise for the same number of samples since the samples are spread out "over time".

 **Mesh loading**

 ![](images/cornell.2015-09-29_11-44-39z.5000samp.png)

 The mesh loading and rendering in this project are both very straightforward.
 All the host mesh loading code can be found in [src/Mesh.cpp](src/Mesh.cpp), which expects meshes that have already been triangulated and have indices in counter clockwise order.
+Normals are currently ignored and calculated in the mesh intersection checker in [src/intersections.h](src/intersections.h).

 At the moment rendering scenes with meshes causes drastic performance decreases compared to rendering scenes with sphere and cube primitives.
 In addition to the additonal number of intersection tests that must be done in naive mesh rendering (every triangle must be checked against every ray), the mesh is also stored exclusively in device global memory, slowing down access time.

+**Estimates on Performance**

+In anecdotal tests, the work efficient/shared memory version can render [scenes/cornell_reflect.txt](scenes/cornell_reflect.txt) out to 1000 iterations in about 50 seconds, while the thrust implementation can take up to a 75 seconds.
+Surprisingly, the work-efficient global memory implementation was able to do the same render in 35 seconds.
+However, it should be noted that the work efficient/shared memory version has not been optimized for block size.

+Rendering [scenes/cornell_teapot.txt](scenes/cornell_teapot.txt) to 1000 iterations took the work efficient/shared memory implementation about 4 minutes and 45 seconds.